Highgate Hill

 Highgate Hill shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-The area specializes strongly in professional & technical jobs with an employment share 1.8 times the regional level.
-Conversely, construction shows lower representation at 4.9% compared to the regional average of 9.0%.
-Over the 12 months to September 2025, employment increased by 0.1%, while labour force grew by 1.0%, causing unemployment to rise by 0.9 percentage points in Highgate Hill.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and a drop in unemployment rate by 0.5 percentage points.
-State-level data from QLD to 25-Nov shows employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment rate by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment to grow by 6.6% over five years and 13.7% over ten years.
 Applying these projections to Highgate Hill's employment mix suggests local employment should increase by 7.3% over five years and 14.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment